dschrempf/blog/hugo/content/Coding/2020-11-12-Encyclopedia-of-Markov-chain-Monte-Carlo-methods.md

 Mathieu Fourment and Brian C. Claywell and Vu Dinh and Connor McCoy and Frederick A. Matsen IV and Aaron E. Darling (2018). _Effective online bayesian phylogenetics via sequential monte carlo with guided proposals_.

-Brooks, Steve and Gelman, Andrew and Jones, Galin and Meng, Xiao-Li (2011). _{Handbook of Markov Chain Monte Carlo}_, CRC press.
+Brooks, Steve and Gelman, Andrew and Jones, Galin and Meng, Xiao-Li (2011). _Handbook of Markov Chain Monte Carlo_, CRC press.

 Arnaud Doucet and Nando de Freitas and Neil Gordon (2001). _Sequential Monte Carlo Methods in Practice_, Springer.